Community Bootcamp for Entrepreneurs:

 BizStarts has been serving entrepreneurs in the Milwaukee region for over a decade.
-Seeing the need in our community for a credentialed system of learning “Entrepreneurship in Adversity”, we are proud to announce our newest program BizStarts Institute.
-In creating our new program BizStarts sought support from the University of Notre Dame Professor, Michael Morris.
+Seeing the need in our community for a credentialed system of learning “Entrepreneurship in Adversity”, we started the BizStarts Institute.
+Since 2020 BizStarts has held 4 cohorts in English, 1 in Spanish and we are excited to announce that we are now offering accommodations for people who are Deaf and Hard of Hearing!
+In creating this program BizStarts sought support from the University of Notre Dame Professor, Michael Morris.
 Michael’s programs are renowned for creating companies from people in poverty throughout the world.
 BizStarts Institute is intense, hands-on exposure to the fundamentals of launching and growing a successful venture, taught by seasoned faculty, subject matter experts, and successful entrepreneurs.
 The bootcamp occurs on six consecutive Saturday mornings.
 Year long mentorship is available after the initial 6-week program!

 Topics covered in the Community Bootcamp: